 This Low Carb Kale Sausage Soup is one of our favorite low-carb soups, with hearty chunks of sausage and kale in a creamy broth.

-You might not know this, but sausage and kale go really well together, and when you add them to a creamy tomato broth, it becomes a soul-warming soup that you’ll want to eat all the time.
+You might not know this, but sausage and kale go really well together, and when you add them to a creamy broth, it becomes a soul-warming soup that you’ll want to eat all the time.

 How to Make Kale Sausage Soup